josiahpjking/DasGuptR/README.md

 ## Example: US population data

-- Birthrates by Nina Age-Sex groups: United States, 1940 to 1990
+- Birthrates by Nine Age-Sex groups: United States, 1940 to 1990
   - `birthrate` = births per 1000 for age-sex group
   - `thous` = population in thousands of age-sex group